adator85/interceptor/README.md

 Requirements:

-Python 3.10
-    SQLAlchemy
+    - Python 3.10 or higher with SQLAlchemy installed ( pip3 install sqlalchemy )
-Journalctl (for log file parsing) iptables (for banning and releasing IP addresses)
+    - Journalctl (for log file parsing)
+    - iptables (for banning and releasing IP addresses)

+Installation:

+    - python3 -m venv .intenv
+    - source ./intenv/bin/activate
+    - python main.py
+    once the installation and the application is running, i would recommand to create a service and run the application as root.

 Contributions:
 Contributions, bug reports, and feature requests are welcome.
 Please feel free to fork the repository, make improvements, and submit pull requests.